rexhinab/rexhinab/README.md

 ### Hi there 👋

-- :mortar_board: I'm a PhD in Computer Science
+- :mortar_board: I completed my PhD in Computer Science as Sapienza NLP in Feb'22 and I am a Machine Learning Scientist in Amazon Alexa AI since then.
 - 💬 Ask me about SIR, GSRL, SPRING and XL-AMR 😄
 - 🌱 I’m currently learning my sixth language --> Portuguese
 - 📫 How to reach me: rexhinablloshmi[at]gmail.com